Title Instructor

 This year long interdisciplinary colloquium brings together graduate students who study Japanese history and culture.
 It introduces current scholarship on Japan via readings, discussions and presentations by visiting scholars, UCSB scholars and graduate students.
 The colloquium meets bi- weekly.
 Students will prepare readings for discussion, write a seminar-length paper and present their paper to the colloquium once during the year.

-289A Seminar in Chinese History
+288A Seminar in Japanese History

 This year-long colloquium brings together undergraduate students, graduate students, as well as scholars at UCSB and beyond to explore the history of labor, capitalism, commodities, trade, colonialism, imperialism, poverty, race, gender, class, law, and politics.
 It meets three to four times a quarter and includes guest lectures, workshops, and reading groups.